 I ended up getting an A on the midterm and ended up with a C C plus as my final grade.

-I'm just not I'll give them back and regurgitate whatever I need to give back because I want to maybe go to uh get in a master's program or get into medical school or law school down the line, and I need the best GPI I can get.
+I'm just not, I'll give them back and regurgitate whatever I need to give back because I want to maybe go to get in a master's program or get into medical school or law school down the line.

 Or you can roll the dice, risk arguing with the guy because you don't really give a rip.

-You're you're ready to get into the real world and and you're not look looking to further your education, that that's entirely up to you.
+You're ready to get into the real world and you're not looking to further your education.

-But if you just decide to go along to get along, as long as you know the truth and you know it's indoctrination and you know it's a bunch of bull, I wouldn't even bother with it.
+But if you just decide to go along and get along, as long as you know the truth and you know it's indoctrination and you know it's a bunch of bull, I wouldn't even bother with it.

 You don't have to be indoctrinated by anybody.

-And if you have a a goal or an ambition in another profession, you know, that's not worth losing your chance of getting in.
+And if you have a goal or an ambition in another profession, you know, that's not worth losing your chance of getting in.

 It's so competitive to get into law school or into a master's program or medical school.